Jalaj-G/Finite-Element-Analysis-of-Solid-Mechanics-Problem/README.md

 ![2d truss](https://user-images.githubusercontent.com/88960574/129481624-c038a6b8-7549-440e-9ce1-42b09a17102d.png)

-Stresses in various members of the truss is shown in the figure below.
+Stresses in various members of the truss is shown in the figure above.
 The stress values obtained from FEA simulation are almost equal to the analytical value.
 For e.g. Stress in member BD is 4.5032MPa which is in conjunction with value 4.504e+06Pa.
 We have considered the most stressed member of truss for accuracy calculation.

 Percentage accuracy can be calculated as: (4.5032/4504)*100 = 99.982238 or 99.98